 - Women historically have less time to save for their future.
 That’s because they are far more likely to take career breaks to start a family or provide unpaid care for aging parents.3

-Collectively, the financial headwinds they face mean women have far less financial security heading into their retirement years.
+Collectively, the financial headwinds they face mean women have far less financial security as they enter their retirement years.

 You can help ensure that your mother has the safety nets in place to provide for her needs by asking some targeted questions, sooner rather than later.